get_next_post() WP 1.5.0

 get_next_post( $in_same_term, $excluded_terms, $taxonomy );

-- Whether post should be in a same taxonomy term.
+- Whether post should be in the same taxonomy term.

 - Array or comma-separated list of excluded term IDs.